 The goal is to strengthen existing connections in the spinal cord and to promote the regeneration of new connections.

-Types of Treatments for Spasticity After Spinal Cord Injury
+Treatments for Spasticity After Spinal Cord Injury

 You need to practice healthy self-care behaviors to reduce spasticity.